 Receivables and payables are stated inclusive of the amount of GST receivable or payable.
-The net amount of GST receivable from, or payable to, the taxation authority is included with other receivables or payables in the balance sheet.
+The net amount of GST receivable from, or payable to, the taxation authority is included with other receivables or payables in the statement of financial position.